ABCCBAYXZ/KeyStorm/README.md

 ## About the Project

 This project was created specifically to solve the BND challenge (https://github.com/bndchallenge/takur_medicine), aiming to provide a robust solution for brute force tasks, with the primary focus on decrypting specific data.
-Even though there was a simpler solutionfor this challenge.
+Even though there was a simpler solution for this challenge.

 ## Adapting for Other Tasks